-If you access medical advice messaging with an EHP/Cigna PPO Network provider, you only pay a \$5 copay and no Deductible for covered billed charges.
+If you access medical advice messaging with an EHP/Cigna PPO Network or EHP Select Pediatric provider, you only pay a \$5 copay and no Deductible for covered billed charges.
 Medical advice messaging with an Out-of-Network provider is covered at the Out-of-Network benefit level.